-A minimum building line of 20 metres is to be provided along the frontage of any road in rural area.
+A minimum building line of 20 metres is to be provided along the frontage of any road in rural areas.

-Buildings fronting onto to other roads in industrial or village areas are to be setback 7.5 metres from the front property boundary.
+Buildings fronting onto other roads in industrial or village areas are to be set back 7.5 metres from the front property boundary.